This is the difference between surviving and living…

-The past five days have been filled with small decisions that have large consequences in our lives.
-Oh, and and lots of panic!
+The past five days had been filled with small decisions that have large outcomes in our lives.
+Oh, and lots of panic!

-On Thursday 4th April, I received a call from a school in Canberra inviting me for an interview.
-We sat at Zarraffa’s Coffee shop as usual, with our children, continuing the now mundane tasks of applying for jobs and responding to emails.
-The call interrupted my YouTube video!
+On Thursday 4th April, we sat at Zarraffa’s Coffee shop as usual, with our children, continuing the now mundane tasks of applying for jobs and responding to emails.
+A call interrupted my YouTube video!

 “Hello, is that Mr Ahmed Jalloh?”

-“Yes, speaking!”
-(Yes I was in telephone voice mode… oozing with the Queen’s English)
+“Yes, speaking!” – Yes, I was now in full professional telephone voice mode… oozing with the Queen’s English

 “Oh, Hello, how are you?”

-My subconscious was trying to answer all these questions: Is Monday too soon?; Would you get the job?; would they like you?; Are you even a real teacher now?; What would happen to the children?; does this mean we have to move to Canberra earlier than planned?; What about the car my family had offered us, would it be fixed before Monday?
+My subconscious was trying to answer all these questions: Is Monday too soon?
+Would you get the job?
+Would they like you?
+Are you even a real teacher now?
+What would happen to the children, when you go on the interview?
+Does this mean we have to move to Canberra earlier than planned?
+What about the car my family had offered us, would it be fixed before Monday?

-In this panic, I searched through the window for Ruth’s eyes and signalled for her to come out, because this was a grown up decision and as you would’ve read in our other blogs, we make those decisions together!
+In this panic, I searched through the window for Ruth’s eyes and signalled for her to come out, because this was a grown up decision and as you would’ve read in our other blogs, we usually make grown up decisions together!
 She didn’t know what I was asking her to do.
 I guess frantically flailing my arm in the air does not constitute as a ‘come outside now – I need you’ signal.
-So, I tried to speak to the lady again and this time I managed more than just a sound!
+So, I tried to speak to the lady again and this time, I managed more than random sounds!